SPICT-LIS™ helps identify people in low-income settings with life shortening conditions earlier.

 Episodes of aspiration pneumonia; breathless or respiratory failure.

-Ongoing severe disability after stroke despite best available rehabilitation.
+Ongoing disability with worsening physical and/or mental health after major stroke or multiple strokes despite best available rehabilitation.

 Heart failure or extensive, untreatable coronary artery disease; breathlessness or chest pain at rest or on minimal effort.